sls88/branch-storm/README.md

 # Branch Storm — workflow orchestrator for Python
+## Build and run branching dataflows with a typed Python-embedded DSL.

 Branch Storm is an open‑source library for building **typed, readable, and debuggable** data pipelines as explicit **branches of operations**.
 It brings strong typing,